lquesada/ComfyUI-Inpaint-CropAndStitch/README.md

   - It enables downscaling before sampling if the area is too large, in order to avoid artifacts such as double heads or double bodies.
   - It enables forcing a specific resolution (e.g. 1024x1024 for SDXL models).
   - It doesn't modify the unmasked part of the image, not even passing it through VAE encode and decode.
+  - The nodes take care of good blending.

 # Video Tutorial